-Based on the success of the 2017 Service Learning program for college students, the Greek America Foundation is launching a Family Service Learning program for high school or college-aged students and their parents in 2018 in Lesvos, Greece.
+Based on the success of its 2017 Service Learning program for college students, the Greek America Foundation is launching a Family Service Learning program for high school students and their parents in 2018 in Lesvos, Greece.

 The program is organized by the New York City-based foundation, together with their local partners on the ground in Lesvos, a social welfare organization called Iliaktida that provides accommodation, protection, and services to vulnerable populations in Lesvos, Northern Greece, and Athens.